-Year • IPCC category without LULUCF with LULUCF 2016 CH_4 Oil and natural gas - Natural gas L, T L, T CO_2 Oil and natural gas - Oil L1, T2 L1 1990 CH 4 Oil and natural gas - Natural gas L L CO_2 Oil and natural gas - Oil L1 L1 CO_2 Oil and natural gas - Venting and flaring L2 L2 CO_2 Oil and natural gas - Flaring in refineries L2 -
+Year IPCC category without LULUCF with LULUCF 2017 CH_4 Oil and natural gas - Natural gas L, T L, T CO_2 Oil and natural gas - Oil L1 L1 CO_2 Oil and natural gas - Venting and flaring T2 T2 1990 CH_4 Oil and natural gas - Natural gas L L CO_2 Oil and natural gas - Oil L1 L1 CO_2 Oil and natural gas - Venting and flaring L2 L2 CO_2 Oil and natural gas - Flaring in refineries L2 -

-Methane emissions are key categories for natural gas according to level and trend assessment with Approach 1 and Approach 2 with and without LULUCF; CO2 emissions for oil are key category only for level with Approach 1 and for trend with Approach 2.
+Methane emissions are key categories for natural gas according to level and trend assessment with Approach 1 and Approach 2 with and without LULUCF; CO2 emissions for oil are key category for level with Approach 1 with and without LULUCF; CO2 emissions for venting and flaring are key category for trend with Approach 2 with and without LULUCF.

-As concerns the level for the year 1990, CH4 emissions are key categories for natural gas, either including or excluding LULUCF emissions and removals following both the Approaches.
-CO2 emissions are key categories for oil only with Approach 1, while CO2 emissions are key categories for venting and flaring only with Approach 2, as well CO2 emissions from flaring in refineries but only exluding LULUCF emissions and removals.
+As concerns the level for the year 1990, CH4 emissions are key categories for natural gas following both the Approaches with and without LULUCF.
+CO2 emissions are key categories for oil only with Approach 1, while CO2 emissions are key categories for venting and flaring only with Approach 2, as well CO2 emissions from flaring in refineries only exluding LULUCF emissions and removals.